Dollar gains, global stocks slip as tech weighs

-European shares headed toward record highs on hopes of a vaccine-driven recovery as investors looked past the fallout of U.S. hedge fund Archegos’ default, which slammed banking stocks on Monday.
+European shares advanced near record highs on hopes of a vaccine-driven recovery as investors looked past the fallout of U.S. hedge fund Archegos’ default, which slammed Credit Suisse and Nomura shares hard on Monday.

-The STOXX 600 index gained 0.7%, putting the pan-European index less than 1% from its pre-pandemic peak, while bank and mining stocks pushed the blue-chip FTSE 100 index in London to close up 0.5%.
+The STOXX 600 index gained 0.7%, putting the pan-European index less than 1% from its pre-pandemic peak, while bank and mining stocks pushed the blue-chip FTSE 100 index in London to close 0.5% higher.

-Apple Inc, Microsoft Corp and Amazon.com Inc led the S&P lower, while JPMorgan & Co. and Bank of America were the benchmark’s top advancing stocks.
+Apple Inc, Microsoft Corp and Amazon.com Inc led the S&P lower, while Tesla Inc, JPMorgan & Co. and Bank of America were the benchmark’s top advancing stocks.

+The play-book of the past month was for the most part evident in Tuesday’s session, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

+“When rates are higher you tend to see financials act better and the large-cap tech stocks tend to be for sale.
+They have a problem making headway,” James said.

+“Look at Apple, Facebook, Amazon, Microsoft, they’re all lagging in a meaningful way today, as is the Nasdaq,” he said.

-The major U.S. stocks indexes fell, but advancing shares outnumbered declining issues, a sign of the impact the big tech stocks have both on Wall Street and MSCI’s benchmark for global equity markets.
+While the major U.S. equity indexes fell, advancing shares outnumbered declining issues, a sign of the impact big tech has on Wall Street and MSCI’s benchmark for global equity markets.

 The dollar climbed to a one-year high against the yen and rose against major currencies on the increasing distribution of U.S. vaccines and President Joe Biden’s plans to spend up to $4 trillion on infrastructure.

-Biden is expected on Wednesday in Pittsburgh to announce his plan, details of which spurred yields higher on concerns the spending could push up the government deficit, said Gennadiy Goldberg, senior U.S. rates strategist at TD Securities.
+Biden is expected on Wednesday in Pittsburgh to announce his plan, details of which spurred yields higher on concerns the spending could push up the government deficit.

-“That, I think, is weighing on markets,” Goldberg said, adding that investors have yet to fully size up the possibility of a multi-trillion-dollar package.
-“There’s more upward pressure on rates to come.”
+The 10-year Treasury yielding 1.7% is not the harbinger of a bad economy, said Jason Pride, chief investment office for private wealth at Glenmede in Philadelphia.
+But there are concerns that inflation may be on the horizon, he said.

+“Now we’re starting to see the concerns of what comes after you have an economy recovering and you’re injecting all this fiscal stimulus,” he said.
+“Does that mean the Fed has to raise rates to slow things down?
+The answer to that is ‘kind of.’”

 The rally in European shares to near record highs and signs of a pick-up in inflation in big euro zone economies weighed on euro area bonds, pushing 10-year yields up 4 to 5 basis points across the board.